PixelsCamp/talks/A-brief-and-personal-history-of-the-software-development-process_joao-malcata.md

-A brief history of the software development process according to my experience
+A brief and personal history of the software development process
 ========================

 * Speaker: Joao Malcata